Tourism in Peru: Ecotourism

 The Peruvian Amazon is divided into two areas: the High Jungle and the Lower Jungle.
 The High Jungle is more easily accessible, while the Lower Jungle is more pristine and untouched.
 In recent times, however, the government has increased accessibility to the Lower Jungle.
 Both areas contain an unrivaled diversity of animal and plant life.
 Large national preserves of interest to tourists include the Manu National Park, Rio Abiseo National Park, Pacaya Samiria National Reserve, and the Tambopata-Candamo Protected Area.
 Tourist agencies in these areas promote eco-friendly tourism to preserve the fragile ecosystems of the rainforest.

 In the Áncash Region, tourists also experience the mountainous terrain of the Andes.
 The region has two mountain ranges of the Andes; the Cordillera Negra, a dark line of mountains without any glacial peaks and the Cordillera Blanca, a line of snowcapped mountains with glaciers.
 Huascarán, the tallest point in Peru and the fourth highest mountain in the Americas.
 The region also hosts Huascarán National Park, which holds biodiversity of various flora and fauna, being a World Heritage Site since 1985.

 In the Piuria region, tourists flock to the gorgeous beaches and there are lots of surfers who travel in order to catch the waves.
-There are lots of beaches near Talara, "tourist capital of Piuria" and since it is located on the Equator, there is beautiful weather all year round.
+There are lots of beaches near Talara, the "tourist capital of Piuria", and since it is located on the Equator, there is beautiful weather all year round.
 Along with beaches and surfing, Piuria boasts of forest, wildlife, and its own distinct dry forest ecosystem.
-The non-profit organization, Ecoswell, now offers opportunities for dry forest ecotourism in Piuria, specifically in Lobitos and surrounding towns.
+A non-profit organization, Ecoswell, now offers opportunities for dry forest ecotourism in Piuria, specifically in Lobitos and surrounding towns.
 EcoSwell employs locals who understand the land and show ecotourists the best parts.